wood burning stove fire safety

 The Importance of Wood Burning Stove Safety

-Every new wood burning stove is supplied with a comprehensive set of manufacturer instructions.
+Every new log burner is supplied with a comprehensive set of manufacturer instructions.
 These instructions will contain important technical and safety information, along with detailed information on the correct operation and maintenance of your stove and, where applicable, product warranty details.
 It is vital that you read these before lighting your stove for the first time and refer to them regularly as you get used to operating your new stove.
 Your installer will also need these instructions to hand when they fit your stove and you should keep them in a safe place for future reference.

 Not following these safety instructions can result in undesirable consequences such as damage to the stove body or its moving parts, inefficient burning, and increased emissions.